-Whether you decide to go with gunite or shotcrete, the construction process is essentially the same.
+Whether you go with gunite or shotcrete, the construction process is essentially the same.

 The process begins with measuring and excavating the ground where you want your pool.
 The plumbing gets installed next.
 From there, you install the tied steel rebar to reinforce the cage.
 Then it’s time to spray the concrete to encase the rebar.
 This is the point that you will either use gunite or shotcrete.

 The next step in the construction process is to finish the pool’s shell and let the concrete cure.
 Once the concrete is set, you’ll install the decorative pool plaster, tile, and any other finishing materials.
 If you are building a patio, you will do that next.
 After that, all that’s left to do is apply the finish and enjoy your new pool.